 College Policy Number/Title:

-In compliance with the Campus Sex Crimes Prevention Act, the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, and the Higher Education Opportunity Act of July 2010, Howard Community College (HCC) is required to disclose certain timely and annual information about campus crime, security policies and procedures, campus law enforcement policies , emergency response procedures, and registered sex offenders.
-HCC must publish an annual report by October 1 that contains three years of campus crime statistics and certain security policy statements.
-Howard Community College makes this report available to all students and employees on the college website at www.howardcc.edu/students/security .
+In compliance with the Campus Sex Crimes Prevention Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), as amended by the Higher Education Opportunity Act (HEOA), and all regulations issued by the U.S. Department of Education, Howard Community College (HCC) is required to disclose certain timely and annual information about campus crime, public safety policies and procedures, campus law enforcement policies , emergency response procedures, and registered sex offenders.
+HCC publishes an annual report by October 1 that contains three years of campus crime statistics and certain public safety policy statements.
+Howard Community College makes this report available to all students and employees on the college website at www.howardcc.edu/students/department_of_public_safety.

-The Campus Sex Crimes Prevention Act amends the Family Educational Rights and Privacy Act of 1974 to clarify that nothing in that Act may be construed to prohibit an educational institution from disclosing information provided to the institution concerning registered sex offenders.
-It further requires the United State Department of Education secretary of education to take appropriate steps to notify educational institutions that disclosure of this information is permitted.
+The Campus Sex Crimes Prevention Act amends the Family Educational Rights and Privacy Act to clarify that nothing in that act may be construed to prohibit an educational institution from disclosing information provided to the institution concerning registered sex offenders.
+It further requires the U. S. Department of Education to take appropriate steps to notify educational institutions that disclosure of this information is permitted.

 The sex offender registry for Maryland provides information on registered sex offenders enrolled or employed at all Maryland institutions of higher education.
-This information may be accessed via the internet at www.dpscs.state.md.us/sorSearch or on HCC's website security page listed above.
+This information may be accessed via the internet at www.dpscs.state.md.us/sorSearch or on the public safety page on HCC's website.

 Failure of an employee to report a sex offense conviction during the application process or that occurs during the term of employment will result in immediate job termination.
 Appropriate campus notifications will be initiated as deemed necessary.

-Convicted sex offenders are required to register at the college’s security office prior to registering for any course or program at HCC.
-Disclosure of information provided to the security office will be provided to the vice president of administration and finance and the vice president of student services accordingly.
+Convicted sex offenders are required to register at the college’s public safety office prior to registering for any course or program at HCC.
+Disclosure of information provided to the public safety office will be provided to the vice president of administration and finance and the vice president of student services accordingly.
 Additional campus notifications will be initiated as deemed necessary.
-Failure to register with the college’s security office will result in disciplinary action including expulsion, as outlined in the Student Code of Conduct.
+Failure to register with the college’s public safety office will result in disciplinary action including expulsion, as outlined in the Student Code of Conduct.

-The College is committed to providing a safe campus for its students, employees, and visitors.
-The HCC security department provides 24-hour surveillance to protect its community.
-Surveillance by security officers occurs on foot, by vehicles, and through use of camera and security systems.
+The college is committed to providing a safe campus for its students, employees, and visitors.
+The HCC public safety department provides 24-hour surveillance to protect its community.
+Surveillance by public safety officers occurs on foot, by vehicles, and through use of camera and security systems.
 Emergency policies and procedures have been developed and are reviewed and updated on an ongoing basis.
-Security and emergency response teams collaborate with state and local law enforcement agencies to effectively respond to situations that impact the safety of the campus community.
+Public safety and emergency response teams collaborate with state and local law enforcement agencies to effectively respond to situations that impact the safety of the campus community.

-Policies and procedures have been established to encourage accurate and prompt reporting of all incidents to security and, if necessary, local law enforcement agencies.
-Security will respond immediately to a call, take a report, and, if necessary, initiate an investigation and notify the local police to investigate.
+Policies and procedures have been established to encourage accurate and prompt reporting of all incidents to public safety and, if necessary, local law enforcement agencies.
+Public safety will respond immediately to a call, take a report, and, if necessary, initiate an investigation and notify the local police to investigate.